sndr157/Final_React-main-new/README.md

-# ActiveLife EventApp

-This is a React application that allows users to create and manage events.

-## Main Features

-- Create new events, edit events, and delete events.
-- View a list of all created events.
--
-## Link To Title

-Note that the title of the application also serves as a link, allowing users to navigate back to the main page at any time.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 # ActiveLife EventApp 🎉

 ActiveLife EventApp is a dynamic React application that empowers users to create, manage, and enjoy events seamlessly.